-In 2016, 1,020 salmon smolts were PIT tagged in the River Erriff.
-Adult returns from this cohort are expected in 2017 and 2018.
-In this river, it is envisaged that a maximum of 1,000 salmon smolts will be PIT tagged per year in the period 2017 - 2020.
-In the River Corrib system, PIT tagging will commence in spring 2017.
-It is envisaged that a maximum of 2,000 smolts will be PIT tagged on this river per year in the period 2017 - 2020.
+In the River Erriff, 1,020 salmon smolts were PIT tagged in spring 2016, 553 salmon were tagged in 2017 and 894 were tagged in 2018.
+The vast majority of adult returns from each tagging cohort are expected to return in the following year as this river is predominantly comprised of one-sea-winter grilse.
+Return rates (i.e. marine survival) to date are c.
+3%.
+It is envisaged that a maximum 1,000 salmon smolts will be PIT tagged per year in the period 2019 - 2020 in the Erriff.

+In the River Corrib system, 1,600 salmon smolts were were tagged in spring 2017 and 1,988 in spring 2018.
+A swim through PIT tag reader was installed the fish pass in 2017 to facilitate detection of adult returns from these cohorts.
+Preliminary marine survival from the cohort tagged in 2017 was 7.4%.
+It is envisaged that a maximum of 2,000 smolts will be PIT tagged on this river per year in the period 2019 - 2020.

-Project No. Ir16 Status: New Entry
+Project No. Ir16 Status: Ongoing 0 0 0

-Party or relevant jurisdiction EU - Ireland Title of project Sea lice model for the sustainable development of Atlantic salmon fisheries and aquaculture Objective of research project The project will support the development of a sea lice integrative model that will take into account relevant parameters, including biological, environmental, oceanographic, anthropogenic etc, with the aim of predicting the potential for the sea lice to occur at different locations at different times of the year and under different environmental conditions.
+Party or relevant jurisdiction EU - Ireland Title of project Sea lice model for the sustainable development of Atlantic salmon fisheries and aquaculture.
+(LICETRACK) Objective of research project The project will support the development of a sea lice integrative model that will take into account relevant parameters, including biological, environmental, oceanographic, anthropogenic etc, with the aim of predicting the potential for the sea lice to occur at different locations at different times of the year and under different environmental conditions.
 The project will contribute to developing best management practice for sea lice control.
 Brief description of research project This project proposes to develop a sea lice integrative model developing and refining hydrodynamic modelling, environmental variables, sea lice production on salmon farms and other data requirements to support sustainable development of aquaculture and wild salmon stocks.
 Existing modelling tools have been developed in Norway and Scotland.
 These models simulate dispersal of larval sea lice based on farm production, hydrodynamics, water temperature and salinity, and have been used to identify the role of specific salmon farming sites as recipients or sources of sea lice.
 In order to make directly comparable estimations of lice dispersal, and hence larval concentrations and infection pressure, the models need to be standardised.
-The project work which will be carried out in the National Salmonid Index Catchment in Ireland (Killary Harbour), in Norway and in Scotland and can also benefit from the exchange of ideas to ensure optimal solutions are arrived at.
+The project work which will be carried out in the National Salmonid Index Catchment in Ireland (Killary Harbour), will benefit from the exchange of ideas to ensure optimal solutions are arrived at.
 For this reason we will seek to form a network that will meet with the objective of developing a standard model that can be plugged into any hydrodynamic model of local currents to generate sea lice dispersal patterns.
-This project will contribute to developing best management practice for sea lice control and define a range of production strategies aiming at reducing the presence of sea lice and their negative impacts, both on farmed and wild Atlantic salmon.
-Dates during which research will take place January 2017 to December 2018 Area in which research will take place Ireland (National Salmonid Index Catchment), Norway and Scotland.
+This project will contribute to developing best management practice for sea lice control and define a range of production strategies aimed at reducing the presence of sea lice and their negative impacts, both on farmed and wild Atlantic salmon.
+Dates during which research will take place January 2017 to September 2019 Area in which research will take place Ireland (National Salmonid Index Catchment), Norway and Scotland.
 Estimated number and weight of salmon to be retained N/A